Luperi/chrome-tf-env-highlighter/README.md

 ## Implementation Notes

-Please note this is the result of a 60 minutes, it's not perfect !
+Please note this is the result of a 60 minutes side-project, it's not perfect !
+Feel free to report any issue you might have or enhancements you would like to see.